 This guide is meant to help you find information on specific companies, industries, and economic markets.
 This guide is not designed to be comprehensive but should point you in the right direction.
 As this type of research will often not be "legal" in nature, you may find it useful to visit Harvard Business School's Baker Library.
 The librarians at HBS are very knowledgeable and helpful – links to some research resources they have created are included in this Guide.

-You may also want to visit the HLS Library's webpage on Business, Corporate, Finance & Market Data for descriptions of (and links to) additional databases you may find useful.
+You may also want to visit the Business, Corporate, Finance and Market Data section of the Research Guide on Statistical and Data-Related Resources.

 And FYI, a good (free) online dictionary of corporate and financial terms can be found at Investopedia.com/dictionary/.